 “How to Fall in Love with Anyone” by Mandy Len Catron.
 I have a confession to make because of the title I picked up this book from library, I was thinking it would be a self-help book about the magic of fall in love with anyone I want to, but actually this book is far from it, this is a memoir.

 This book is a collection of essays about love stories of her grandma, her mom and herself.
-The essays actually very candid, vulnerable and wise expose her personal life.
+The essays actually are very candid, vulnerable and wise expose her personal life.
 I appreciate Catron’s honesty and all her researches in psychology, biology, history and literature of love.

-The series of questions formulated by psychologist Arthur Aron 20 years earlier which were designed to make two people fall in love, Catron and her acquaintance experimented the questions, but they didn’t fall into love right away, but it brought them closer emotionally and made them to know each other in a more intimate way, eventually they did fall in love and are still in love as of now.
+The series of questions formulated by psychologist Arthur Aron 20 years ago which were designed to make two people fall in love, Catron and her acquaintance experimented the questions, but they didn’t fall into love right away, but it brought them closer emotionally and made them to know each other in a more intimate way, eventually they did fall in love and are still in love as of now.